andre-amato/CarentalMVP/README.md

 npx cypress open
 ```

-Click on E2E testing, select one of the suggested Cypress Browsers (Google Chrome or Electron)
+Click on E2E testing, select one of the suggested Cypress Browsers (Google Chrome, Electron, Edge....)

 In the Cypress UI, choose the US1 or US2
 (remember that the test uses the database within Docker, so, if needed to redo the test, restart docker like the example above!)

 ##### US1.cy.js Test Flow: